 The technological marvels of the silicon age fostered an era of notable progress.
 Yet technology also may introduce unintended consequences that pose safety risks to humanity and our planet.

 MDRI aims to discover and characterize materials that address those safety risks.
 By modifying the chemical composition and structure of existing products to create new and better materials, we strive to resolve the critical challenges of producing resilience for a sustainable future and protecting individual and societal health.
-Among our top priorities is research into materials capable of carbon capture and energy storage, with an eye toward reducing the adverse impacts of humanity’s reliance upon fossil fuel resources and to enable a transition to renewable energy sources.
+Among our top priorities is research into materials capable of carbon capture and energy storage, with an eye toward reducing the adverse impacts of humanity’s reliance upon fossil fuel resources and enabling a transition to renewable energy sources.
 Our research builds on our commitment to a safer, more sustainable future.

 Our approach taps into the potential of advanced computers to bring the process of materials discovery into the 21st century.

 With the aim of leveraging artificial intelligence and machine learning for rapid materials discovery, we are establishing computational chemistry capabilities that will work in tandem with our experimental capabilities to refine our discovery process.
 We have invested in automated instrumentation to enable high-throughput experimental techniques capable of rapidly analyzing and synthesizing new material designs, improving both the accuracy and reproducibility of our research while greatly accelerating the pace of discovery.
 High-powered computational tools simultaneously evaluate many potential materials using complex simulations — generating results far more quickly than traditional one-at-a-time materials discovery testing.

 The knowledge we produce will support the safe and equitable use of novel materials throughout the world.